AleNegrini/PyCristoforo/README.md

 **The latest PyCristoforo version (PyCristoforo v2) implements an algorithm that is not so scalable on some particular countries.
 In that case rollback to PyCristoforo v1.
-Meanwhile, I am working in order to find a more scalable algorithm that applies on all the countries.**
+Meanwhile, I am working in order to find a more scalable algorithm that applies to all countries.**

 **Python version supported: 3.6, 3.7**